bertilmuth/requirementsascode/requirementsascodeextract/README.md

 In the example, it is _EntersName_.
 The documentation created from step S2 will read: "S2.
 User _enters name_.System greets user."

-### Use a template engine to extract the use cases, and generate documentation
+### Use template engine to extract use cases, and generate documentation
 You can create an engine to extract the use cases like this:

 ``` java
 FreeMarkerEngine engine = new FreeMarkerEngine(basePackagePath);
 ```